 As of December 31, 2019, we had federal and California net operating loss carryforwards, or NOLs, of approximately \$137.1 million and \$117.7 million, respectively, which expire in various years beginning in 2030, if not utilized.
-Under the Tax Act, as modified by the CARES Act, federal NOLs generated in tax years beginning after 2017 may be carried forward indefinitely, but the deductibility of such federal NOLs in tax years beginning after 2020 is limited to 80% of taxable income.
+Under the Tax Act, as modified by the CARES Act, federal NOLs generated in tax years beginning after 2017 may be carried forward indefinitely, but the deductibility of such federal NOLs in tax years beginning after 2010 is limited to 80% of taxable income.
 As of December 31, 2019, we had federal and California research and development and Orphan Drug tax credit carryforwards of approximately \$10.0 million and \$2.3 million, respectively.
-The federal research and development and Orphan Drug tax credit carryforwards expire in various years beginning in 2031, if not utilized.
-The California research and development credit will carry forward indefinitely under current law.
+The federal research and development redit will carry forward indefinitely under current law.
 Under Sections 382 and 383 of Internal Revenue Code of 1986, as amended, or the Code, if a corporation undergoes an "ownership change," the corporation's ability to use its pre-change NOLs and other pre-change tax attributes, such as research tax credits, to offset its post-change income and taxes may be limited.
 In general, an "ownership change" occurs if there is a cumulative change in our ownership by "5% shareholders" that exceeds 50 percentage points over a rolling three-year period.
 Similar rules may apply under state tax laws.
-We believe we have experienced certain ownership changes in the past and have reduced our deferred tax assets related to NOLs and research and development tax credit carryforwards accordingly.
-In the event we experience one or more ownership changes as a result of future transactions in our stock, then we may be further limited in our ability to use our NOLs and other tax assets to reduce taxes owed on the net taxable income that we earn in the event that we attain profitability.
-Any such limitations on the ability to use our NOLs and other tax assets to reduce taxes owed on the net taxable i
+We believe we have experienced certain ownership changes as a result of future transactions in our stock, then we may be further limited in our ability to use our NOLs and other tax assets related to NOLs and research and development tax credit carryforwards action in the event that we attain profitability.
+Any such limitations on the ability to use our NOLs and other tax assets could adversely impact our business, financial condition and operating results in the event that we attain profitability.